atareao/byeads-manager/README.md

 </p>
 <h2>🏠 <a href="https://www.atareao.es/aplicacion/byeads-manager/" id="homepage">Homepage</a></h2>
 <p>With <span id="project_title">ByeAds Manager</span> you can enable, update or disable byeads from GNOME Shell.</p>
+<p>Forget about Ads and distractions.
+ByeAds adds to your /etc/hosts a list of hosts so you can say Bye Bye to Ads</p>

 ### How it works?